-Funerals are for the living.
-Funerals help loved ones come to grips with the reality of the death.
-They give the bereaved a time and a place to express grief.
+A personalized service helps loved ones come to grips with the finality and reality of the death, while giving the bereaved a time and a place to express grief.
 Friends and family have a chance to support and comfort those in mourning.

 The Value of a Funeral

 Many times, we hear parents tell their children:

 - “Ignore my death.”